What is marketing ROI and why is it important?

 ROI measures the amount of profit or loss, your business generates through your marketing activities.
 The ideal marketing ROI scenario is when the profit you make exceeds what you invested in your marketing activities.
 In other words, it’s money well spent that’s ultimately enabled you to generate revenue.

 To hit your revenue targets in the most efficient way possible, you need to invest in activities that are generating the most profit and identify which ones are just burning up budget.
 An underperforming marketing campaign isn’t commercially viable, as your operational costs are likely to impact your ability to break even yet alone turn a profit.
 Measuring marketing ROI helps you figure out what drives the most sales at a granular level.
-You can analyse each campaign, channel, and keyword to see where those high-value orders are coming from.
+This includes understanding which campaigns generate high-intent leads, which channels deliver the best conversion rates, and where revenue leakage is impacting performance.

 As mentioned above, once you’re able to clearly demonstrate your marketing ROI to key stakeholders within the business, it’ll likely make it a whole lot easier to secure ongoing/ future marketing investment.